Billy-Dickson/blog.dickson.me.uk/_drafts/2022-10-21-Home-Server.md

 My home server is currently in my loft, although at some point I do intend to put it in a cupboard under the stairs (very Harry Potter :smile:), I don’t feel the need to keep it small or unobtrusive, and the airflow is reasonably good in a larger case.

-It was was originally built on October 2017 (it's now 5 years old and still running well), a few parts have been replaced over the years, as of today, this is the list of the parts and a few photos.
+It was originally built on October 2017 (it's now 5 years old and still running well), a few parts have been replaced over the years, as of today, this is the list of the parts and a few photos.
 I've also included the prices paid at the time, no doubt these have gone down since 2017, apart from the hard drives it would seem.

 | **Parts List** | **Price** |
 |-|-:|